Dynamic Decision Frequency with Continuous Options: Method

 Notice that $R(\state, \omegavec, d)$ cannot, in general, be computed in closed-form, but it can be approximated via numerical integration.
 In this MDP, the overall objective becomes

 where $R_i=R(\state_{t_i}, \omegavec_{i}, d_{i})$, $t_i = \sum_0^{i}d_i$, $d_i$ are option durations chosen by the policy $\pi$, and $\state_{t_i}$ are the observed states.

-Until now, we have described a mathematical framework that describes how a policy $\pi_\theta$ interacts with a continuous environment, but we have not defined how such policy can be improved.
+Until now, we have described a mathematical framework that shows how a policy $\pi_\theta$ interacts with a continuous environment.
+Now we define how such policy can be improved.
 Among many different options, we choose to implement our algorithm following the soft actor-critic (SAC) architecture \cite{haarnoja_soft_2018}.
 To this end, we include an entropic regularization term that encourages the exploration of different option parameters $\omegavec$ and durations $d$.
 Furthermore, we include a new component that penalizes short options.
-This additional regularizer, called \textsl{high-frequency penalization} is needed, since the learner can find solution that works well with arbirtarly high frequency, but such high frequency is detrimental for training performances \cite{harutyunyan2019termination}.
-The high-frequency penalization consists in a constant term that is subtracted from the objective each time the policy performs a decision.
+This additional regularizer, called \textsl{high-frequency penalization} is needed, since the learner can find solutions that work well with arbirtarly high frequency, but such high frequency is detrimental for training performances \cite{harutyunyan2019termination}.
+The high-frequency penalization consists of a constant term subtracted from the objective each time the policy makes a decision.
 The overall objective incorporates both the entropic and the frequency regularization terms,

-where $\beta_E$ and $\beta_h$ are respectevely the entropic regularizer and the high-frequency penalization term.
-In addition to this regularization terms, following the SAC architecture, we introduce an approximator for the $Q$-function $\hat{Q}_{\chi}$, a target $Q$-function $\hat{Q}_{\chi'}$ and a target policy $\pi_{\theta'}$.
+where $\beta_E$ and $\beta_h$ are respectively the entropic and the high-frequency regularizers.
+In addition to these regularization terms, following the SAC architecture, we introduce an approximator for the $Q$-function $\hat{Q}_{\chi}$, a target $Q$-function $\hat{Q}_{\chi'}$ and a target policy $\pi_{\theta'}$.

 \textbf{Policy Evaluation.} The $Q$-function evaluates the policy at any state-action pair.
-In CTCO, the $Q$-function is described by the following Bellman equation,
+In CTCO, the $Q$-function is described by the following Bellman equation, \newlength{\eql}

 where $\omegavec', d' \sim \pi_{\theta'}(\state')$ and $\pi_{\theta'}$ is the target policy.
-In practice, such equation cannot be solved in closed form.
-A popular approximate solution consist in introducing two function approximators $\hat{Q}_\chi$ and $\hat{Q}_{\chi'}$ that represent the $Q$-function and the target $Q$-function respectively.
-Similarly to SAC, our algorithm minimizes the mean square error
+Equation~\ref{eq:bellman} cannot be solved in closed form.
+Popular methods based on temporal difference introduce two function approximators $\hat{Q}_\chi$ and $\hat{Q}_{\chi'}$ that tabilize learning $Q$-function \cite{ernst_tree-based_2005,mnih_human-level_2015}.
+Similarly to SAC, our algorithm minimizes the mean square Bellman error